NEWS

 N2:

-Vehicles used for carriage of goods and having a gross vehicle mass (GVM) exceeding 3500kg but not exceeding 12 tonnes
+Vehicles used for the carriage of goods and having a GVW exceeding 3,500kg but not exceeding 12,000kg.

 DO I NEED TO CHANGE THE CATEGORY MYSELF?

-If your conversion was carried out by Clarks you won’t need to worry if your vehicle’s category is correct as all our conversions are registered to the vehicle’s relevant category for you.
+If your conversion was carried out by Clarks you won’t need to worry if your vehicle’s category is correct as all our Type Approved conversions come with a Certificate of Conformity (CoC) stating the vehicle’s relevant category for you.
+With our CoC, your vehicle dealer will then register the vehicle to that category for you.

 • Colour